The Path from Survival Mode to Flourishing

 She had worked with many people, and one thing she had learned was that most people are simply figuring things out as they go.

 Around that time, my son completed a one-year course.
-When it finished, I decided to move to the village.
+I decided to move to the village.

 The change of environment helped almost immediately.